funbiscuit/curvedetect/README.md

 2. Create build folder (name it as you like, e.g. `build`) in project root directory
 3. Launch Cmake GUI, set source path to project root and set build path to your created build folder (e.g. `build`)
+4. Click `Configure`, select desired generator (tested with Visual Studio 14 2015, but should work with later versions) and press `Finish`.
+Don't forget to set desired build architecture (Win32 or x64)
-4. Click `Configure`, after it's done, click `Generate`
+5. After configuring is done, click `Generate`
-5. Open generated solution (`curvedetect.sln`) inside build folder
+6. Open generated solution (`curvedetect.sln`) inside build folder
-6. Select desired build type (e.g. `Release`) an build
+7. Select desired build type (e.g. `Release`) an build
-7. Builded binary should be in build folder inside folder with name of build type (e.g. `Release`)
+8. Builded binary should be in build folder inside folder with name of build type (e.g. `Release`)

 Basic usage